harmonydata/harmonydata.github.io/content/en/frequently-asked-questions.md

 *You can try playing with a large language model in your browser [in this blog post](https://fastdatascience.com/natural-language-processing/semantic-similarity-with-sentence-embeddings/).
 Input two sentences and you can see the vector values and the cosine similarity.*

+If you want to understand our efforts to calibrate Harmony to human-generated harmonisation scores, please check our [validation study](/ai-in-mental-health/bmc-psychiatry-paper/).

 ## Who made Harmony?

 The [Python](https://www.python.org/) code of Harmony was written by [Thomas Wood](https://freelancedatascientist.net/) (Fast Data Science) in collaboration with Eoin McElroy, Bettina Moltrecht, George Ploubidis, and Mauricio Scopel Hoffman.

+## Where do the topics come from?

+The Harmony Python library by default uses topics from the [Mental Health Catalogue](https://www.cataloguementalhealth.ac.uk/) in the `topics_auto` field.
+We are hoping to allow you to configure this to use your own topic modelling.

+## Does Harmony handle response categories? (e.g. Likert scales, "very much so", etc)

+Harmony does not currently support response categories [but this is on our roadmap](https://github.com/harmonydata/harmony/issues/58).

 ## Does Harmony comply with FAIR data principles?